captn3m0/captn3m0.github.com/setup/index.md

 I am an ocassional gamer and use the Logitech G300 for both gaming and productivity (its heavily customizable).
 Since my laptop speakers aren't exactly top-notch, I rely on my Logitech X100 bluetooth speakers for listening in closed spaces.

 I own a Cooler Master QuickFire Rapid-i mechanical keyboard (Cherry MX brown), and absolutely love it.
 It has crazy custom backlight support, and typing on it is a joy.

+I am also a speedcuber; my primary cube is a DaYan GuHong v2.
+I also own several other cubes, including a Mirror and a Void cube.

 ##And what software?